 Let’s say you have a few names of FAs.
 After browsing their website and reviewing their fee structure and what is included, you’re now ready to for the next step.
 Review their Form ADV.
 Form ADV is the informational document that the SEC (Securities and Exchange Commission) requires all investment advisors to file and update annually.
 It contains a lot of information and you’ll need to know what to look for.

-Thankfully, my FP just recently published a very well written article on how to decipher a Form ADV.
+My former FA wrote an excellent post on how to decipher a Form ADV.
 Go ahead, take your time to read it.
 Did your potential FA pass?

 Step 3 – Set Up a Consultation